1sarthak7/GestureDJ/README.md

   A horizontal animated slider rendered on the webcam feed that visually represents the real‑time mix ratio between Track A and Track B.

 * **Dynamic Volume Meter**
-  A vertical volume bar that smoothly responds to pinch‑gesture input, providing immediate visual feedback of master volume levels.
+  A vertical volume bar that smoothly responds to pinch gesture input, providing immediate visual feedback of master volume levels.

 * **Effect Status Indicators**
   On‑screen labels and highlights indicate when effects such as *Scratch*, *Echo*, or *Filter* are active.